 The strategy 16 that corresponds to the control vector (111111) is the MTDS.
 All six equations of system (1) are involved in the optimization procedure, but the model (2) has been vanished in this case.
 Other strategies can be divided in two parts.
 The strategies that have units for three first components of the control vector define the subset of "old" strategies in limits of the first level of generalized methodology.
-These are the strategies from 9 to 15 of Table 5.
-We can see that two strategies 12 and 14 have the total computer time lesser that others.
-Strategy 14 corresponds to the optimal one in this case and it has time gain 198 times with respect to the TDS.
-Strategies numbered from 1 to 8 are the "new" strategies of the second level of generalization.
-Strategy 2 has the minimal design time among all strategies and has more than twice gain with respect to the best "old" strategy 14.
-The time gain achieves 404 times in this case.
-However, more impressive results were obtained analyzing more complex networks.
+These are the strategies from 9 to 15 of Table 3.

-Table 5.
+Table 3.
 Some strategies of the structural basis for one-stage transistor amplifier.